Introduction to Traditional Indian Medicine

 Siddha medicine originated in Tamil Nadu, Southern India and is believed to originate in the Indus Valley civilization during the 3rd millennium BCE.
 According to some sources, Siddha is the oldest medical system still practiced, and yet other sources will claim the same for Ayurveda.
 Some have even suggested Siddha may have begun in Northern India or Himalayas and was pushed southward by Muslim invaders to the north.

 It appears evident that they have a great deal in common, yet are independent.
 Both systems share some common theory including 5 Elements and three Dosas (Pitta/Bile, Kapha/Phlegm, Vata/Wind).
 Both have an advanced understanding of the preparation and use of metal and mineral ingredients including Mercury, and many of the herbs used are common to both systems.
-From a practical viewpoint, it is perhaps especially with their formulas that they differ.
+From a practical viewpoint, it is perhaps their formulas where they most differ.

 Therapies used include Panchakarma (cleansing), Bloodletting, Regimental treatment, Herbs, Massage, Yoga, Meditation, Mantra etc.